qaware/microservice-energy-consumption-benchmark/README.md

 sh infrastructure/setup-cluster.sh
 ```

-Establish port for Grafana via k9s, use port 3000.
+Establish port forwarding for Grafana via k9s, use port 3000.
 Grafana should then be available at localhost:3000.
 Use the following credentials to log in:

 * username: admin